juliuspleunes4/juliuspleunes4/README.md

 # Hi there! 👋 I'm Julius Pleunes

 I'm an enthusiastic programmer with a passion for designing and developing software that blends innovation with practicality.
-My expertise lies in **Python**, **Web Dev (HTML, CSS & JavaScript)**, and **React Native**, but I’m always eager to learn new technologies and push the boundaries of what’s possible.
+My expertise lies in **Python**, **C++** and I also love working with **React Native**, but I’m always eager to learn new technologies and push the boundaries of what’s possible.

 ## 🌟 About Me
 I thrive on creating software that is not only functional but also visually appealing and user-friendly.
 I am currently studying Computer Science at the University of Applied Sciences in Utrecht, Netherlands.

 ## 💻 What I Love Building
 I take pride in working on a wide variety of software solutions, including:
+- 🤖 **Algorithms**: As a Computer Science student specialising in Artificial Intelligence, writing algorithms and data structures is my speciality.
 - 🌐 **Cross-platform applications**: Developing tools that deliver seamless experiences on platforms like **iOS**, **Android** and **Web**.
 - 🔒 **Secure and efficient systems**: Building tools with a strong focus on performance, reliability, and security.
 - 🌟 **Creative personal projects**: Exploring new ideas and turning them into impactful software.

 ## 📊 GitHub Stats